 How easily has many seemingly obvious facts escaped great minds?
 Haven’t we heard many others say that they love truth and beauty, and that they hate political correctness?
 How often have we read of the vices of journalists who write about the meaningless lives of celebrities?

 In this novel too, we see how people think and rationalize—the words they use, and the tactics they employ to “get their way”—to pull down their betters.
 Thoma’s father Ousep trusts the editor who asks him to reveal his sources in the name of “journalistic tradition”.
+It seems odd to him that plain men, simple men, men who are not writers too can make their wives laugh.
 He is convinced that his father-in-law was mesmerized by his prose.
-He is surprised when he suddenly finds himself unemployable.
+He is surprised when he suddenly finds himself unemployable because not long ago, publishers who had read his short stories wanted him to write novels.
 Introspection often fails the cognitive elite.
 Ousep also wonders how humiliating the honest compassion of fools is.
 But then, Introspection fails everyone else too.